Richard E. Grant

-Richard E. Grant (born Richard Grant Esterhuysen; 5 May 1957) is a Swaziland-born English actor and presenter.
+Richard E. Grant (born Richard Grant Esterhuysen; 5 May 1957) is a Swazi-English actor and presenter.
 He made his film debut as Withnail in the comedy Withnail and I (1987).
 Grant received critical acclaim for his role as Jack Hock in Marielle Heller's drama film Can You Ever Forgive Me?
 (2018), winning various awards including the Independent Spirit Award for Best Supporting Male.
 He also received Academy Award, BAFTA, Golden Globe, and Screen Actors Guild Award nominations for Best Supporting Actor.

-Grant is also known for his roles in the feature films How to Get Ahead in Advertising (1989), Warlock (1989), Henry & June (1990), Hudson Hawk (1991), Bram Stoker's Dracula (1992), The Age of Innocence (1993), The Portrait of a Lady (1996), The Little Vampire (2000), Gosford Park (2001), Penelope (2006), The Iron Lady (2011), Jackie (2016), Star Wars: The Rise of Skywalker (2019), and Saltburn (2023).
-He is also known for his roles in television, including Doctor Who (1999, 2003, 2012-13, 2024) Frasier (2004), Dig (2015), Game of Thrones (2016), Hang Ups (2018), A Series of Unfortunate Events (2019), and Suspect (2022).
+Grant is also known for his roles in the feature films How to Get Ahead in Advertising (1989), Warlock (1989), Henry & June (1990), Hudson Hawk (1991), Bram Stoker's Dracula (1992), The Age of Innocence (1993), The Portrait of a Lady (1996), A Christmas Carol (1999) The Little Vampire (2000), Gosford Park (2001), Penelope (2006), The Iron Lady (2011), Jackie (2016), Star Wars: The Rise of Skywalker (2019), and Saltburn (2023).
+He is also known for his roles in television, including Doctor Who (1999, 2003, 2012–13, 2024), The Scarlet Pimpernel (1999–2000), Frasier (2004), Dig (2015), Game of Thrones (2016), Hang Ups (2018), A Series of Unfortunate Events (2019), and Suspect (2022).

 Early life and education

 Grant was born as Richard Grant Esterhuysen on 5 May 1957 in Mbabane, Protectorate of Swaziland (now Eswatini).
 He is the elder child of Henrik Esterhuysen and Leonne Esterhuysen.
 Henrik Esterhuysen was head of education for the British government administration in the British protectorate of Swaziland.
-Grant has English, Dutch/Afrikaner, and German ancestry.
-He has a younger brother, Stuart, an accountant in Johannesburg, from whom he is estranged; Grant has stated that they "never had any relationship".
+Grant's father was an Afrikaner while his mother was of German descent.
+He has a younger brother, Stuart, an accountant in Johannesburg.
+They are estranged; Grant has stated that they "never had any relationship" and that he has no interest in trying to establish one in their late adult lives.

 As a boy, he attended St Mark's School, a local government school in Mbabane.
 Grant attended secondary school at Waterford Kamhlaba United World College of Southern Africa, an independent school near Mbabane.
-In May 1976, he arrived at the University of Cape Town to study English and drama.
-He adopted his stage name (truncating his Afrikaans-sounding surname to a single letter) when he moved to Britain in 1982, a year after his father's death, and registered with Equity.
+In May 1976, he started at the University of Cape Town to study English and drama.

+In 1982, a year after his father's death, he moved to Britain.
+At that time, he adopted his stage name (truncating his Afrikaans surname to a single letter) and registered with Equity.

 Career

 Grant was a member of the Space Theatre Company in Cape Town before moving to London in 1982.
 He later stated, "I grew up in Swaziland when it was mired in a 1960s sensibility.
 The kind of English spoken where I grew up was a period English sound and when I came to England people said, 'how strange'.
-Charles Sturridge, who directed Brideshead Revisited for TV, said, "you speak English like someone from the 1950s."
+Charles Sturridge, who directed Brideshead Revisited for TV, said, 'you speak English like someone from the 1950s.'"